Learn how to prevent and fix the most common plumbing problems

-You'll usually find your water storage cistern and tank in your loft or the upper floor of your house.
-But this means that if there's a leak, the first you'll know about it when water starts pouring through your ceiling.
-You need to act quickly or your ceiling could collapse.
+Water storage cisterns and tanks are usually situated in the loft or on the upper floor of a house.
+This means that if a leak occurs, the first you will know of it is water pouring through a ceiling.
+You must act quickly or the ceiling may collapse.

-First, turn off your electricity at the main power switch, and your water supply at the main stop valve.
-Put some containers in place to catch the leaking water, then turn on all your taps and flush your toilets.
-This will empty your pipes and cold water storage cistern, and they won't refill while the main stop valve is off.
+Position containers to catch the leaking water and turn on all the taps and flush all the toilets in the house.
+This will empty the pipes and cold water storage cistern, and they will not refill while the main stop valve is off.

-It's very frustrating if you turn on a tap and nothing happens.
+It can be really frustrating when you turn on a tap and nothing happens.
 Here’s what you can do to get your water running again.

 Turn on the cold tap in your kitchen – or any other cold tap on a direct system.
 If there’s no flow, make sure your main stop valve is open.
 If the problem continues, call your water supplier.